PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 === "GCP"

     ```bash
-    export PREFECT_IMAGE_NAME=us-docker.pkg.dev/<GCP-PROJECT-NAME/<IMAGE-NAME>
+    export PREFECT_IMAGE_NAME=us-docker.pkg.dev/<YOUR-PROJECT-NAME>/<IMAGE-NAME>
     ```

 <!-- === "Azure"
     TODO -->

-In order to deploy your flows - please ensure your Docker Daemon is running first.
+In order to deploy your flows, ensure your Docker daemon is running first.
 Deploy all the flows with `prefect deploy --all` or deploy them individually by name: `prefect deploy -n hello/default` or `prefect deploy -n hello/arthur`.

 ## Run the flows